 The general learning goals for these introductory courses are:

-How will your course content and assignments support these learning goals?
-How will you assess whether students have been able to develop the skills above?
+As you plan your syllabi, please consider the following questions: How will your course content and assignments support these learning goals?
+What are the multiple ways you assess whether students have been able to develop the skills above?
+How does your course content reflect interdisciplinary thinking and communication?
 While you are welcome to customize these learning goals; please keep them in mind as you organize your course content and course activities.

 In introductory courses such as the “Evolution and Expressions of Racism” or “Latin America: An Institutional and Cultural Survey,” faculty can consider these broad topics as invitations to choose 3 or 4 themes/concepts in which students can learn about Latin America, or about how racism and resistances to it works.
 These courses are interdisciplinary.
 For instance, you can consider the ways in which your course integrates history with policy, poetry with politics, or music with protest.
 Inclusive, antiracist teaching and learning means that, as our courses invite critical thinking about equity–about gender identity, sexuality, empire and colonialism, class, language, and race–they also offer safe spaces for students to explore, to ask questions, and to make mistakes.